View Related Sites

 Administering our tests

-The presentation below outlines why students need to take ELAT and provides information about the test and how to prepare for it.
+The presentation below provides information about ELAT and how you can prepare for it.

 There will be a single task or question designed to assess a candidate’s responsiveness to unfamiliar literary material and skills in close reading.
 Candidates’ essays will be based on a comparative analysis of two or three items of unseen poetry or prose contained in the question paper.